keycloak/keycloak/testsuite/integration-arquillian/HOW-TO-RUN.md

 For an example of a test, see [org.keycloak.testsuite.crossdc.ActionTokenCrossDCTest](tests/base/src/test/java/org/keycloak/testsuite/crossdc/ActionTokenCrossDCTest.java).

-The cross DC requires setting a profile specifying used cache server by specifying `cache-server-infinispan` or `cache-server-jdg` profile in maven.
+The cross DC requires setting a profile specifying the used cache server.
+Use `cache-server-infinispan` Maven profile for Infinispan 10 or higher, or `cache-server-legacy-infinispan` profile for Infinispan 9 and lower.
+Use `cache-server-datagrid` Maven profile for Datagrid 8 or higher, or `cache-server-legacy-datagrid` profile for Datagrid 7 and lower.

+To specify a custom Java platform to run the cache server it is possible to set parameter: `-Dcache.server.java.home=<PATH_TO_JDK>`.

+### Cache Authentication

+With WildFLy/EAP based auth server option it is possible to enable authentication for the HotRod protocol by enabling profile `cache-auth`.

+It is possible to specify additional parameters:
+- `-Dhotrod.sasl.mechanism`: SASL mechanism used by the hotrod protocol.
+Default value is `DIGEST-MD5`.
+- `-Dkeycloak.connectionsInfinispan.hotrodProtocolVersion`: Version of the hotrod protocol.

+Example: `-Pauth-server-wildfly,cache-server-infinispan,cache-auth -Dhotrod.sasl.mechanism=SCRAM-SHA-512`

+Note: The `cache-auth` profile currently doesn't work with the legacy Infinispan/Datagrid modules.
+See: [KEYCLOAK-18336](https://issues.redhat.com/browse/KEYCLOAK-18336).

+### Data Grid

-Since JDG does not distribute `infinispan-server` zip artifact anymore, for `cache-server-jdg` profile it is necessary to download the artifact and install it to local Maven repository.
-For JDG 7.3.8, the command is the following:
+Since Datagrid does not distribute `infinispan-server` zip artifact, for `cache-server-datagrid` profile it is necessary to download the artifact and install it to local Maven repository.
+For Red Hat Data Grid 8 and above, the command is the following:

     mvn install:install-file \
-    -DgroupId=org.infinispan.server -DartifactId=infinispan-server -Dpackaging=zip -Dclassifier=bin -DgeneratePom=true \
+    -DgroupId=com.redhat -DartifactId=datagrid -Dpackaging=zip -Dclassifier=bin -DgeneratePom=true \
-    -Dversion=9.4.21.Final-redhat-00002 -Dfile=jboss-datagrid-7.3.8-server.zip
+    -Dversion=${DATAGRID_VERSION} -Dfile=redhat-datagrid-${DATAGRID_VERSION}-server.zip

+For Data Grid 7 and older use: `-Dfile=jboss-datagrid-${DATAGRID_VERSION}-server.zip`.

-#### Run Cross-DC Tests from Maven
+### Run Cross-DC Tests from Maven

+Note: Profile `auth-servers-crossdc-undertow` currently doesn't work (see [KEYCLOAK-18335](https://issues.redhat.com/browse/KEYCLOAK-18335)).
+Use `-Pauth-servers-crossdc-jboss,auth-server-wildfly` instead.

 a) Prepare the environment.
 Compile the infinispan server and eventually Keycloak on JBoss server.